2022–23 Leeds United F.C. season

-The 2022–23 season was the 103rd season in the existence of Leeds United and the club's third consecutive season in the Premier League.
-In addition to the league, they also competed in the FA Cup and the EFL Cup.
+The 2022–23 season saw Leeds United competing in the Premier League for a third successive season.

 Review

 August

 Leeds began their Premier League campaign against Wolverhampton Wanderers at Elland Road on 6 August, winning by a score of 2–1.
 Daniel Podence opened the scoring for Wolves in the 6th minute.
 Before the half-time interval, Rodrigo levelled the scores.
 Leeds went ahead in the 74th minute after Rayan Aït-Nouri turned Patrick Bamford's cross, intended for Brenden Aaronson, into his own goal.
 A week later, Leeds drew 2–2 against Southampton at St Mary's Stadium, with Rodrigo scoring at the near post from a cross shortly after half-time before doubling Leeds' advantage in the 60th minute with a back post header from a corner.
 Southampton scored in the 72nd minute after Adam Armstrong's pass found Joe Aribo, who took the ball around Leeds goalkeeper Illan Meslier to score.
 Southampton equalised in the 81st minute after Sékou Mara found Kyle Walker-Peters who scored from a tight angle.
 Leeds next hosted rivals Chelsea on 21 August, winning 3–0.
 Brenden Aaronson gave Leeds the lead when he pressured Chelsea goalkeeper Édouard Mendy into giving away the ball for Aaronson to tap in on the 33rd minute, scoring his first goal for the club.
 Rodrigo added Leeds' second minutes later heading in from a Jack Harrison cross.
 Harrison added Leeds' third on the 69th minute to complete their first win over Chelsea in nearly twenty years.
 Kalidou Koulibaly was shown a second yellow card and subsequently sent off for Chelsea, for bringing down Joe Gelhardt in the 84th minute.
 The result moved Leeds up to 3rd in the Premier League table.
 Leeds defeated League One club Barnsley 3–1 at Elland Road in the EFL Cup second round on 24 August, with Luis Sinisterra scoring Leeds' first goal, before a brace from Mateusz Klich.
 The team lost their first match of the season on 28 August, being defeated 1–0 away to Brighton & Hove Albion after Pascal Groß scored a powerful right-footed shot in the 66th minute.
 This was followed by a 1–1 draw at home to Everton on 30 August, with Luis Sinisterra's goal from the edge of the box in the 55th minute cancelling out Anthony Gordon's first-half opener.